 - the freedom to use the software for any purpose,

 - the freedom to change the software to suit your needs,

 - the freedom to share the software with your friends and neighbors, and

 - the freedom to share the changes you make.

 The GPL ensures that WordPress is free and stays free, and that it allows you to alter it as you wish.
 The only costs that can be associated with WordPress are for web hosting, certain custom plug-ins and themes, and paying someone to develop a custom theme for you.
 But none of those have anything to do with WordPress itself having a price.

+Marketing home health care is a lot easier with a solid CMS like WordPress.
 If you began this article believing in any of these myths, hopefully I have been able to separate the facts from the fiction.
 If you’d like to find out more about building your website on WordPress, or even converting your existing site to run on WordPress, don’t hesitate to let us know!